Riley Weston: 1998 - present

-She continues to work as an actress, singer, voiceover artist, and author.
+Weston settled in Tennessee, where she writes and performs country songs, often at the Nashville's Bluebird Café.
+She also continues to work as an actress, voiceover artist, and author.
 Weston's first novel, Before I Go, was published in September 2006.
 The book earned Weston a 2007 Independent Publisher (IPPY) award for Storyteller of the Year.
 Her debut novel received the 2007 New York Book Festival Grand Prize and was named Best Fiction.